24

 Even though it’s winter, February in Copenhagen is not short on things to do!
-This vibrant city is always buzzing with life and activities all year round, and February is no exception.
-We have compiled a guide to some of our favorite activities, including the magic of the Copenhagen Light Festival, thrifting for vintage clothes, and seeing the city from a boat.
+This vibrant city is always buzzing with life, and the winter months are no exception.
+We have compiled a guide to some of the city’s favorite activities, including the magic of the Copenhagen Light Festival, thrifting for vintage clothes, and seeing the city from a boat.

-From January 31st through February 23rd 2025, you can explore the enchanting Copenhagen Light Festival, as the city is yet again illuminated by mesmerizing artwork.
+From January 30 through February 22, 2026, you can explore the amazing Copenhagen Light Festival, when the city is once again illuminated by mesmerizing artwork.

-Join Stromma’s special light festival canal tours and discover the art installations placed along the canals and historic harbor.
-The tours are live guided in English and Danish and will focus on both the artwork and the artist’s inspiration.
-Each boat tour lasts 50 minutes and departs from Nyhavn.
+Join Stromma’s special light festival canal tours and discover art installations placed along the canals and historic harbor.
+The tours are live guided in English and Danish and focus on both the artworks and the artists’ inspiration.
+Each boat tour lasts 50 minutes and departs from both Nyhavn and Ved Stranden.
 All boats are covered and heated, making it the perfect way to enjoy the light festival even on a chilly evening.
+We sail every night during the festival.

 Carlsberg beer is a well-known brand in many countries, and it’s hard to believe it all started right here in Copenhagen!